Healthy Hair Awareness

 We love to see our kids growing happy, healthy, and thriving in all areas of life.
 If their hair is not growing or getting shorter, it can be frustrating.
 There could be many factors that play a role as to why the child's hair is not growing, and we will discuss hairstyles that cause significant damage to your child’s hair amongst other factors.

-Rest assure if you correct these issues your child will be on the way to retaining their length and restoring healthy hair before you know it!
+Rest assured if you correct these issues your child will be on the way to retaining their length and restoring healthy hair before you know it!

 Traction Alopecia, or gradual hair loss, caused primarily by pulling force to the hair, this can cause hair loss in a child.